In the Middle of the City

 In the Middle of the City (Georgian: შუა ქალაქში) is a Georgian sitcom about a group of friends as they live in Tbilisi's neighborhood of Vake.
 The show is produced by The Night Show Studio.
 It was originally broadcast from 2007 to 2010.
-The show premiered on September 23, 2007 and completed its first season on July 13, 2008.
-Second season has been confirmed by Imedi TV.
+The show premiered on September 23, 2007, and completed its first season on July 13, 2008.
+The second season has been confirmed by Imedi TV.
 It is filmed in Tbilisi, Georgia.
-The plot follows the life of one peculiar family, with friends, in Tbilisi, each of which has a risible, odd life-style with many surprises.
+The plot follows the life of one peculiar family, with friends, in Tbilisi, each of which has a risible, odd lifestyle with many surprises.
 As for the frivolous family, with singular friends and neighbouring gossip girls, they lead a normal life.
 It also has a continuation of 10 Years Later.